Posted by Mary E. Ramos | Divorce

 Texas Family Code

 The Texas Family Code mandates that a court must divide a marital estate in a “just and right” manner.
 Fault in the breakup of the marriage and the financial benefits a spouse would have received from the continuation of the marriage are factors a court may consider in dividing an estate in a just and right manner.
 The existence of adultery alone will not result in a disproportionate award of the marital estate to the innocent spouse.
 The innocent spouse must prove to the Court that the adultery was the cause of the breakup and either that because of the breakup the innocent spouse was deprived of future financial benefits or that the adulterous affair resulted in a waste of community assets through gifts made to the cheating spouse’s significant other.

-The Houston divorce lawyers at the Ramos Law Firm are knowledgeable in all areas of family law including divorce.
+The Houston divorce lawyers at the Ramos Law Group, PLLC are knowledgeable in all areas of family law including divorce.
 Please contact us with any concerns or questions you might have.

 Disclaimer: The material obtained from this site is not intended to be legal advice.
 Please consult an attorney for advice regarding your own legal situation.

 Last Updated on April 21, 2023 by Ramos Law Group, PLLC